GoogleChromeLabs/form-troubleshooter/cli/README.md

 # Form troubleshooter command line interface

-This tools is a command line interface for running miscellaneous Form troubleshooter tasks.
+This tool is a command line interface for running miscellaneous **Form troubleshooter** tasks.

 ## Usage